kazuto-nishimori/kazuto-nishimori/index.md

 ---

-## <a href="/Open-Source-GIS/lab8" target="_blank">Reproducibility and replicability</a>
+## <a href="/Open-Source-GIS/lab8" target="_blank">Data anonymization vs uncertainty</a>
 <a href="/Open-Source-GIS/lab8" target="_blank"><img src="images/Lab8.png"/></a><br>
-Reproducibility and replicability are arguably the greatest issues that social science (and natural science) research faces at this moment.
-In geography, studying reproducibility is complicated since no two places are the same (that's the point of the whole discipline!).
-However, we can test replicability using the same methods and data that authors use in their research (or can we?).
-Here, I try to replicate a vulnerability assessment of Malawi and compare my results with the authors'.
+Reproducibility and replicability (R&R) are arguably the greatest issues that social science research faces at this moment.
+For an environmental vulnerability assessment that could spell the difference between a region receiving millions of dollars in aid or none at all, having a reproducible result is more important than ever.
+I look at how the authors of a Malawi vulnerability assessment fail to consider the uncertainty in their research results that arises from the spatial anonymization of DHS household survey data points, and how this could affect R&R of this research.
 <p style="text-align: center; color:grey;">**<br>
 PostGIS/PostgreSQL | QGIS </p>